-- Cumulative GPA (2.5 or greater) - High School GPA (if less than 12 college credit hours) - ATI TEAS minimum Composite Score of 60 - ATI TEAS minimum Math score of 55 and minimum Reading Score of 60 - Interview - Successful completion of BIOL 1314 Essentials of Anatomy and Physiology with a grade of 'C' or better.
+- Cumulative GPA (2.5 or greater) - High School GPA (if less than 12 college credit hours) - Accuplacer Test minimum recommended score for Math of 237 - Accuplacer Test minimum recommended score for Reading of 263 - Successful completion of BIOL 1314 Essentials of Anatomy and Physiology with a grade of 'C' or better.
 Student may be enrolled during the Spring Semester when applying to the program. - Student must be able to travel to local and distant clinical sites. - An extensive criminal background check, including but not limited to a seven-year county of residence nationwide criminal history check, national sexual predator screening, Social Security check, and Medicare/Medicaid fraud screening is required by all clinical affiliates.
 All Health Sciences students participating in clinicals are required to complete these background checks, immunizations and a drug screening test by the School of Health Sciences office deadline prior to the first clinical rotation.
 Any positive findings may be subject to review by the clinical affiliates and could prevent the student from completing clinical requirements.